 Karis Tucker is an up-and-coming mezzo-soprano known for her rich, powerful voice.

-Karis Tucker is the winner of the 2019 Curt Engelhorn Scholarship awarded by the Opera Foundation, which granted her a 2019-2020 season contract with Deutsche Oper Berlin, where she will be heard on stage in roles such as Hermia in A Midsummer Night’s Dream, Mercédès in Carmen, Flora in La Traviata, Zweite Dame in Die Zauberflöte, Kate Pinkerton in Madama Butterfly, and Barena in Jenufa, among others.
+Karis Tucker is the winner of the 2019 Curt Engelhorn Scholarship awarded by the Opera Foundation in New York, which granted her a 2019-2020 season contract with Deutsche Oper Berlin, where she will be heard on stage in roles such as Hermia in A Midsummer Night’s Dream, Mercédès in Carmen, Flora in La Traviata, Zweite Dame in Die Zauberflöte, Kate Pinkerton in Madama Butterfly, and Barena in Jenufa, among others.

 Karis pursued her Artist Diploma in Opera Performance at The University of Cincinnati College-Conservatory of Music, under the tutelage of Amy Johnson, where she also earned her Master’s degree.
 She was honored as a 2017 and 2018 Ohio District winner of the Metropolitan Opera National Council Auditions, and was also the 2017 recipient of the Seybold-Russell Award in the CCM Opera Scholarship Competition.